zhaw-timetable/zhawo/README.md

 This project is split up into a backend Node service (`./source/backend`) and a frontend progressive web app built with React (`./source/frontend`).
 For development, please refer to the respective readmes.

 There is an npm script provided in the root folder of this repository to start both backend and frontend concurrently.
-Note that this script only works if all dependencies have been installed.
+Note that this script only works if all root dependencies have been installed.

 ```
-# Install concurrently module:
+# Install root dependencies:
   npm install

 # Install dependencies for both frontend and backend:
   npm run install-both

+# Run backend and frontend for development:
+  npm run start-both

 # Run tests for both frontend and backend:
   npm run test-both

-# Run backend and frontend for development:
-  npm start
 ```

 Both backend and frontend are JavaScript stacks.
 For continous integration we are using Travis CI.
 For test coverage we are using Codecov.
 We enforce a consistent coding style with prettier pre-commit hooks.